lgaches/macconfig/CONTRIBUTING.md

 Contributing
 ============

-MacConfig is broken into components to maximize sharing between operating systems and linux distros, while retaining the easy hackability of a "single file" installation.

 To extend / modify MacConfig:

 1) Find a component that most closely fits what you want to change.
 If nothing